rhnvrm/stock-market-circulars/hugo-site/content/circulars/bse/2025/bse-2025-10-07-7a89e7a86b5c34c7-adjustment-of-futures-and-options-contracts-on-account-of-scheme-of-arrangement-.md

 stocks:
 - TAMO
 tags:
+- contract-adjustment
+- corporate-action
 - derivatives
-- futures
+- futures-options
 - options
-- corporate-action
-- demerger
 - scheme-of-arrangement
-- contract-adjustment
+- tata-commercial-vehicles
 - tata-motors
-- tata-commercial-vehicles
 title: Adjustment of Futures and Options Contracts on Account of Scheme of Arrangement of Tata Motors Ltd
 ---